ETH-DISCO/cluster-tutorial/README.md

 watch -n 1 "squeue | grep '<username>'"
 ```

 Once you're done you can check the output in `check output in /itet-stor/{{USERNAME}}/net_scratch/cluster/jobs/`.
-The output will be in the form of `<jobid>.out` or `<jobid>.err`.
+The output will be in the form of `<jobid>.out` or `<jobid>.err` depending on which filepointer you've written to.

 # Debugging and Prototyping

 Job scripts don't show the output in real time.
 For debugging or prototyping purposes it might make sense to attach your terminal to individual compute nodes.

 ```bash
 # check node availability